alexapostolu/night/README.md

 An interpreted programming language.
 It combines the simplicity of Python, with the type concepts of the C family.

 It's still in early development, and I have a lot left to do.
 I'm also working on a [website](https://night-web.dynamicsquid.repl.co/) which you can definitly check out!
+Also working on a logo, but I'm really bad a designing things.
+You can check that out in the `logo.png` file.

 Here's a sample of my current language: